J.P. Crawford Preview, Player Props: Mariners vs. Mets

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .390 this season while batting .273 with 79 walks and 80 runs scored.

-- Among the qualifying hitters in MLB action, his batting average ranks 51st, his on-base percentage ranks 10th, and he is 85th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 40th, his on-base percentage ranks 10th, and he is 72nd in the league in slugging.

-- Crawford enters this game on a four-game hitting streak.
-During his last outings, he's hitting .278 with two homers.
+- Crawford enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .444 with three homers.

-- In 27.4% of his games this year, Crawford has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in two contests.
+- In 28.0% of his games this year, Crawford has notched at least one RBI.
+In 10 of those games (8.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.